fls-bioinformatics-core/galaxy-tools/pal_finder/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+0.02.04.2  - Fix bug that causes tool to fail when prefix includes spaces.
 0.02.04.1  - Add option to run Graeme Fox's ``pal_finder_filter.pl`` script to
              filter and sort the pal_finder output (Illumina input data only).
              Update version number to reflect the pal_finder version.